Fauna of Maine: Mustelids

-The mustelids of Maine include the northern river otter, American mink, long-tailed weasel, ermine or short-tailed weasel, striped skunk, fisher, (In New England it is more commonly known as a fisher cat), and the American marten (Known as a pine marten in some areas of New England, even though the true European pine marten is a separate species).
+The mustelids of Maine include the northern river otter, American mink, long-tailed weasel, ermine or short-tailed weasel, fisher (in New England it is more commonly known as a fisher cat), and the American marten (known as a pine marten in some areas of New England, even though the true European pine marten is a separate species).

+Skunks

+The mephitids of Maine are strictly limited to the striped skunk.

 Procyonids

 The procyonids of Maine are strictly limited to the northern raccoon.

 Felids

 The felids of Maine include the bobcat, Canadian lynx, and extirpated eastern cougar.

 Bats

 Vespertilionines

 The vespertilionines of Maine include the eastern pipistrelle, big brown bat, little brown bat, eastern small-footed myotis, northern myotis, eastern red bat, hoary bat, and the silver-haired bat.

 Other small mammals

 Other small mammals of Maine include species of several different families.
 These include the following: hairy-tailed mole, star-nosed mole, water shrew, smoky shrew, long-tailed shrew, pygmy shrew, cinereus shrew, northern short-tailed shrew, and the Virginia opossum.